 About the project

 The River House revitalization project will bring required repairs and upgrades to this heritage property, and make it usable year-round.
 It will also provide new opportunities for public access and shoreline animation.
-The work outlined below began in summer 2019, and the timeline has now been extended to the end of winter 2021–2022, due to the impact of COVID-19.
+The work outlined below began in summer 2019, and is scheduled to be completed in 2023.

 Work to preserve the heritage character of the pavilion, and allow four-season use of the two upper levels, will include the following: